uriel1998/agaetr/README.md

 ## 3. Prerequisites

-# TODO - this needs cleaned up and corrected.
-And an actual setup program put in place, with a virtualenv created.

 These are probably already installed or are easily available from your distro on linux-like distros:

 * [python3](https://www.python.org)
 * [bash](https://www.gnu.org/software/bash/)